appunite/AndroidFFmpeg/README.md

 If you have adt >= 20.0 you can click right mouse button on project and FFmpegLibrary project and "Android->Add native support".

 ## More codecs
-If you nead more codecs:
+If you need more codecs:
 - edit build_android.sh
 - add more codecs in ffmpeg configuration section
 - remove old ffmpeg-build directory by